EdwardMan917/matic-docs/docs/edge/consensus/poa.md

 The structure of the IBFT commands is covered in the [CLI Commands](/docs/edge/get-started/cli-commands) section.

 :::info BLS public key
-BLS public key is only neccecary if the network is running with the BLS, for the network running with the ecdsa `--bls` is unnecessary
+BLS public key is only necessary if the network is running with the BLS, for the network not running in BLS mode `--bls` is unnecessary
 :::

 ### Step 3: Run the client node